Research Skills Courses

 We offer a collection of focused short courses that equip you with tools and approaches professional scientists use every day.

 Short courses teaching practical scientific skills and tools for high school, middle school, and homeschool students.
-Skills and knowledge transferable to SoTS Labs, university summer schools, and university labs in the future.
+Learn to analyze data with statistics, find patterns with machine learning, run simulations with computational modeling, and work with lab equipment like microscopes and spectrometers.
+Skills transferable to SoTS Labs, university summer schools, and university labs in the future.
 Perfect preparation for future research, or to get your current project to the next level.

 While SoTS Research Labs focus on semester-long research projects, Research Skills Courses offers short courses to build specific skills typically not found in a curriculum of middle or high schools.